RajPathare/ARMaze/README.md

 # ARMaze
-An AR-Maze created using Unity-Vuforia
+An AR-Maze app created using Unity-Vuforia